Table of Contents

 intent translation

-one of my goals in finding a solution is to find an evergreen problem.
+one of my goals is to find an evergreen problem.

-neuralink is an extrapolation of this line of thought (pun not intended).
-It’s probably not something that we can build for in 2025, but it’s certainly a moonshot worth pursuing.
-Our fleshy brains are probably incapable of the token/information throughput of LLM models, so they’ll always be capable of more ‘intelligence’.
+Neuralink is an extrapolation of this line of thought (pun not intended, but now im intending it). it’s probably not something that we can build upon in 2025, but it’s certainly a moonshot worth pursuing. our fleshy brains are probably incapable of the token/information throughput of LLM models, so AIs will always be capable of more ‘intelligence’. the question is whether we’ll partner with them effectively.

-without getting too lost in the future’s uncertainty, what we can be certain about is that current AI agents are being (increasingly) implemented in enterprise use cases. there has been a lot of work done on the GEO for AIO, indexability/retrievability of information, and risk mitigation of the AI outputs.
-What has been lacking, though, is the advent of better ways to communicate my expected output from the model.
+without getting too lost in the future’s uncertainty, what we can be certain about is that current AI agents are being increasingly implemented in enterprise use cases. there has been a lot of work done on the GEO for AIO, indexability/retrievability of information, and risk mitigation of AI outputs. what has been lacking, though, is the advent of better ways to communicate my expected output from the model.

 financial thesis translation